anonymokata/3d0e1790-e47e-11e9-a47b-b664d03cc95d/README.md

 #### Ethnological Domain Modeling
 The natives' domain models need not be "correct" or in the most efficient form.
-They need to work in a reasonably sustainable way.
+They only need to work in a reasonably sustainable way.
 The developers' domain model needs to be tight.
 If you prefer, you can consider this the distinction between the "problem domain" and the "solution domain".